MicrosoftDocs/learn/learn-pr/azure/automate-deployments-github-actions-azure/includes/3-exercise-deploy-resources.md

     $storageAccountName = (Get-AzStorageAccount -ResourceGroup $resourceGroupName).StorageAccountName
     ```

-1. Run the following in the cloud shell to deploy the function in your language of choice.
+1. Run the following code in the Cloud Shell to deploy the function in your language of choice.

     ::: zone pivot="csharp"